zxqx/wavedef/README.md

 osc.start();
 ```

-You can keep changing oscillator params by running the set and transition methods exposed by the `Oscillator` class, e.g.:
+You can experiment with changing oscillator parameters by running the set and transition methods exposed by the `Oscillator`, e.g.:

 ```js
 osc.transitionFrequency(600, 3);